ksruthi1992/study/report1.md

 1. Navigation: 1 Total Click

-a.
-User clicks on one of the nearby listed buildings for information about open rooms
+* User clicks on one of the nearby listed buildings for information about open rooms
 <br>
 2. Data Entry: None
 <br>
 3. Fraction of Nav vs Data Entry (Nav/Data)
 <br>
-a.
-All Navigation
+* All Navigation
 <br>

 #### Scenario 2: User looks for any open areas nearby

 1. Navigation: 3 Total Clicks

-a.
-User clicks to open the menu
+* User clicks to open the menu
 <br>
-b.
-User clicks "filter" from the menu
+* User clicks "filter" from the menu
 <br>
-c.
-User enters form and clicks submit
+* User enters form and clicks submit
 <br>
 2. Data entry: 2-10 clicks
 <br>
-a.
-Select options from checkmark form
+* Select options from checkmark form
 <br>
-b.
-Click Search to display rooms matching criteria
+* Click Search to display rooms matching criteria
 <br>
 3. Fraction of Nav vs Data Entry (Nav/Data)
 <br>
-a.
-Depending on Options Selected: 3/2 - 3/10
+* Depending on Options Selected: 3/2 - 3/10
 <br>

 #### Scenario 3: User contributes data for a room

 1. Navigation: 4 Total Clicks

-a.
-User clicks on one of the nearby listed buildings for information about open rooms
+* User clicks on one of the nearby listed buildings for information about open rooms
 <br>
-b.
-User clicks "update status"
+* User clicks "update status"
 <br>
-c.
-User fills out form
+* User fills out form
 <br>
-d.
-User clicks submit
+* User clicks submit
 <br>
 2. Data Entry: 1 click
 <br>
-a.
-User click one of three options for how full a room is
+* User click one of three options for how full a room is
 <br>
 3. Fraction of Nav vs Data Entry (Nav/Data)
 <br>
-a.
-4/1
+* 4/1
 <br>

 ### <a name="plan"></a>Plan of Work